 Sue: I thought he called him a stupid twat.

-Sue: You know, I really like the story but the production values are letting it down a bit.
-I bet this one would be really good if they remade it today.
-Only properly this time.top
+Sue: I really like this story, but the production values are letting it down.
+I bet this would be really good if they made it today.
+Properly, I mean.

 The reprise from last week just gives Sue another opportunity to criticise the proto-Axon crawling across the floor.

-Me: As opposed to employing a real alien, you mean?
+Me: As opposed to the BBC employing a real alien, you mean?

-Sue: The monsters look rubbish but their weapons are very effective.
+Sue: The monsters are rubbish, but at least their weapons are effective.
 I’ll give them that.

-As Chinn is bollocked by his superiors, Sue nods appreciatively.
+Sue nods appreciatively as Chinn is bollocked by his superiors.

-Sue: I know that I’ve been banging on about the Doctor being a bit of a Tory but this story is very anti-establishment.
-The British government (who are clearly Tories) are the bad guys here.
-And incompetent bad guys at that.
-It’s swings and roundabouts, I guess, but I much prefer the Doctor in this story.
+Sue: I know I’ve been banging on about the Doctor being a bit of a Tory, but this story is definitely anti-establishment.
+The British government (who are clearly Tories) are obviously the bad guys, and incompetent bad guys at that.
+It’s swings and roundabouts, I suppose, but I definitely prefer the Doctor in this story.
 Having said that, his hair is very bouffant this week.
-It looks like he’s just had a shampoo and set.
+He’s obviously just had a shampoo and set.

 The Master infiltrates the Nunton Complex disguised as an army general.

-Sue: Oh, that’s just rubbish.
-His mask looks just like him again so why even bother?
-I bet he isn’t called the Master because he’s a master of disguise.
-And Benton should be shot.
+Sue: Oh, that’s rubbish.
+His mask looks exactly like him, so why even bother?
+I bet he isn’t called the Master because he’s a master of disguise, that’s for sure.

-Sue: The Doctor is terrified by the idea of having an old woman for a companion.
+Sue: The Doctor is terrified that he’ll end up with an old woman for a companion.
 He’s ageist as well as sexist.

-When UNIT try to take on a spaghetti-Axon – and fail – Sue gives them their due.
+UNIT try to disable a spaghetti-Axon – and fail miserably.

-The Brigadier catches the Master sneaking out of the Doctor’s TARDIS and they are forced into an uneasy alliance.
+The Brigadier and the Master are forced into an uneasy alliance.

-Sue: I’d much prefer to see the Master working with UNIT than the Doctor.
+Sue: I think I’d prefer to see the Master working with UNIT than the Doctor.
 They should swap roles.
-I’m always slightly disappointed when we cut back to Pertwee gurning in a rubber chair.
+I’m always disappointed when we cut back to Pertwee gurning in a chair.

 Me: Look!
 It’s Jo Grant’s purple knickers!

-The episode concludes with the Master attempting to blow up the Axon ship, even though the Doctor and Jo are still inside it.
+A cushion hits me square in the jaw.
+And then the Master tries to blow up the Axons’ ship, even though the Doctor and Jo are still inside.

-Me: You didn’t have very much to say about that episode.
+Me: You didn’t have a lot to say about that episode.

 Me: The Doctor just slapped Jo across the face.
 Don’t you want to say anything about that?

-Sue: I missed that.
-All I can see is BAFTA trophies floating all over the screen.
-I bet this would look great if you were on some very strong drugs.
+Sue: I missed it.
+All I can see are BAFTA trophies floating across the screen.
+I bet this would be great if you were on drugs.

-As the particle accelerator threatens to overload, the head of the power complex, Sir George Hardiman, bravely prepares to enter the chamber.
+As the particle accelerator threatens to overload, the head of the power complex bravely prepares to enter the chamber.

-Sue: He’s going to need more than a pair of oven gloves to deal with this.
+Sue: He’s going to need more than a pair of oven gloves to deal with that.

 Me: It Ain’t Half Radioactive, Mum.